Territory of Papua and New Guinea: Establishment of the Territory of Papua and New Guinea

-Following the Surrender of Japan in 1945, civil administration of Papua and New Guinea was restored, and under the Papua New Guinea Provisional Administration Act (1945–46), Papua and New Guinea were combined in an administrative union.
+Following the Surrender of Japan in 1945, civil administration of Papua and New Guinea was restored, and under the Papua-New Guinea Provisional Administration Act (1945–46), Papua and New Guinea were combined in an administrative union.
 The Papua and New Guinea Act 1949 united, for administrative purposes only, the Territory of Papua and the Territory of New Guinea as the Territory of Papua and New Guinea.
 The Act formally approved the placing of New Guinea under the international trusteeship system and confirmed the administrative union of New Guinea and Papua under the title of The Territory of Papua and New Guinea.
-It also provided for a Legislative Council (which was established in 1951), a judicial organization, a public service, and a system of local government.
+It also provided for a Legislative Council (which was established in 1951), a judicial system, a public service, and a system of local government.
 The House of Assembly replaced the Legislative Council in 1963, and the first House of Assembly of Papua and New Guinea opened on 8 June 1964.

+Post war, Australian policy in the territory was guided by Australian Labor Minister for External Territories Eddie Ward.
+Initially during the period of World War II the Department had a minimal role in the affairs of the territory, due to it being administered by ANGAU.
+The Department was also slow to respond to demands for reform from the colonial administration in Port Moresby.
+This resulted in proposals for post war reform being issued by other departments in the Australian government.

 In 1963, the population was approximately two million, of which about 25,000 were non-indigenous.
 The economy was based on cash crops including coffee, cocoa, and copra as well as timber mills, wharves and factories.
 Difficult terrain rendered communication between districts difficult and there was a lack of national unity in the territory.

 One of the ways in which the territory was administered was through the use of patrol officers.
 Between 1949 and 1974, more than 2000 Australians served as patrol officers, known locally as "kiaps".
 The job of patrol officers involved: facilitating the consolidation of administrative influence, maintaining the rule of law, conducting court cases and presiding as Magistrate, carrying out police work, conducting censuses, encouraging economic development, providing escorts, purchasing land for governmental use and overseeing local elections.

 Towards independence

 On 13 December 1971 the name of the territory was changed to Papua New Guinea.
 Under Australian Minister for External Territories Andrew Peacock, the territory adopted self-government in 1972.
 1972 elections saw the formation of a ministry headed by Chief Minister Michael Somare, who pledged to lead PNG to self-government and then to independence.
-Following the passage of the Papua New Guinea Independence Act 1975, during the term of the Whitlam Government in Australia, the Territory became the Independent State of Papua New Guinea and attained independence on 16 September 1975.
+Following the passage of the Papua New Guinea Independence Act 1975, during the term of the Whitlam government in Australia, the Territory became the Independent State of Papua New Guinea and attained independence on 16 September 1975.